Urinary Incontinence Treatment in Reno

-The Evaluation Step: To see if Axonics Therapy is right for you, you will undergo a short period of therapy using a temporary system.
+The Evaluation Step: To see if sacral nerve modulation is right for you, you will undergo a short period of therapy using a temporary system.
 The evaluation period allows you to experience the level of symptom relief the therapy may provide before you commit to long-term therapy.

-Long-term Therapy: If you and Dr. Sasse determine that Axonics Therapy is right for you, you will have an outpatient procedure where the miniaturized Axonics implant is placed just beneath the skin in the upper part of your buttock.
+Long-term Therapy: If you and Dr. Sasse determine that sacral nerve modulation is right for you, you will have an outpatient procedure where the miniaturized implant is placed just beneath the skin in the upper part of your buttock.

-Who is a good candidate for Axonics Therapy?
+Who is a good candidate for sacral nerve modulation?

-It is up to you and Dr. Sassse to determine if you are a good candidate for Axonics Therapy.
+It is up to you and Dr. Sasse to determine if you are a good candidate for sacral nerve modulation.

 - Overactive bladder (OAB) – the urgent need to urinate which may result in frequent urinary and/or incontinence (leakage) episodes

 - Urinary urgency frequency – the need to urinate 8 or more times a day

 - Urinary urgency incontinence (UUI) – the urgent need to urinate or trouble holding urine before making it to the restroom